tendermint/tendermint/docs/introduction/quick-start.md

 tendermint node --proxy_app=kvstore
 ```

-> Note: `kvstore` is a non persistent app, if you would like to run an application with persistence run `--proxy_app=persistent_kvstore`
+> Note: `kvstore` is a non-persistent app, if you would like to run an application with persistence run `--proxy_app=persistent_kvstore`

 and blocks will start to stream in: